Open Competition

 In Canada, qualifications and experience constitute the first half of the requirements.
 The second half is about:

-Likeability: Canadians like to hire people they can get along with
+Likeability: Canadians like to hire people they can get along with.
+Be cheerful and genuinely happy.

-Attitude: Canadians are likely to reject a qualified person who seems to place paper qualification above social integration.
+Attitude: Canadians are likely to reject a qualified person whose attitude is wrong.

 What Can One Do to Integrate?